richardazia/immich-go/readme.md

 # Acknowledgments

-Kudos to the Immich team for they stunning project!🤩
+Kudos to the Immich team for their stunning project!🤩

 This program use following 3rd party libraries:
 - github.com/rwcarlsen/goexif to get date of capture from JPEG files